The Top 8 Power BI Alternatives to Empower Your Non-Tech Teams

 These Power BI alternatives also enable self-service data exploration, with varying degrees of user-friendliness and versatility.
 Many also compare well on price, support and security.

-Trevor.io stacks up well for versatility and ease of use against other self-service data analytics tools like Power BI.
-It works out of the box and anyone can set it up in minutes.
+It stacks up well for versatility and ease of use against other self-service data analytics tools like Power BI, and is recognised for it's powerful query builder, excellent live support, and ease of use and set up (it takes just 5 minutes to get started and works out of the box).

 - Intuitive interface and powerful no-code Query Builder allows non-techies to ask even complex ad hoc questions.
 Also supports SQL for technical users.